-- 1. Product quality.
+- 2. Product quality.
 The quality of the product really determines the price-value relationship.
-It is common sense that a product that offers greater utility and fills more consumer needs than a competitive product can command a higher price. - Product distinctiveness.
+It is common sense that a product that offers greater utility and fills more consumer needs than a competitive product can command a higher price. - 3.
+Product distinctiveness.
 A staple or standard product with no distinctive features offers little or no opportunity for price control.
 However, a novel and different product may be able to command higher prices.
-The Hyatt Corporation, for example, features lobby atriums; this attractive novelty combined with excellent service and facilities makes it possible for the Hyatt Hotels to command higher prices. - 3.
+The Hyatt Corporation, for example, features lobby atriums; this attractive novelty combined with excellent service and facilities makes it possible for the Hyatt Hotels to command higher prices. - 4.
 Extent of the competition.
 A product that is comparable to competitors' products must be priced with the competitors' prices in mind.
-The product's price to some extent determines its position in the market.

-- 4. Method of distribution.
-The price of the product must include adequate margins for tour operators, travel agents, or the company's own sales force. - 5.
+The product's price to some extent determines its position in the market. - 5.
+Method of distribution.
+The price of the product must include adequate margins for tour operators, travel agents, or the company's own sales force. - 6.
 Character of the market.
 It is necessary to consider the type and number of possible consumers.
 If there is a small number of consumers, then the price must be high enough to compensate for a limited market.
-However, one must also consider the ability of consumers to buy and their buying habits. - 6.
-Cost of the product and service.
+However, one must also consider the ability of consumers to buy and their buying habits. - Cost of the product and service.
 It should be obvious that price must exceed cost over the long run or else the business will not survive.
-Both cost and market conditions should serve as guides to pricing. - 7.
+Both cost and market conditions should serve as guides to pricing. - 8.
 Cost of distribution.
 Distribution costs must also be included in the pricing equation.
-Unfortunately, in many cases they are much more difficult to estimate than other costs. - 8.
+Unfortunately, in many cases they are much more difficult to estimate than other costs. - 9.
 Margin of profit desired.
-The profit margin built into the price of the product must be more than returns realized on more conventional investments in order to compensate for the risk involved in the enterprise. - 9.
+The profit margin built into the price of the product must be more than returns realized on more conventional investments in order to compensate for the risk involved in the enterprise. - 10.
 Seasonality.
-Most tourism products are affected by seasonality because of school-year patterns and vacation habits; consequently, the seasonal aspects must be considered in developing prices. - 10.
+Most tourism products are affected by seasonality because of school-year patterns and vacation habits; consequently, the seasonal aspects must be considered in developing prices. - 11.
 Special promotional prices.
 Many times it is good strategy to offer introductory prices and special one-time price offers to acquaint consumers with your product.
-However, these must be carefully planned so that they fill the proper intent and do not become a regular discount price. - 11.
-Psychological considerations.
-Throughout our economy we see psychological pricing employed, usually using prices that are set in odd amounts, such as 19¢, 99¢, \$19.95, or \$29.99.
-Consumers respond well to odd pricing, and there seems to be something particularly magical about prices that end in nine.
+However, these must be carefully planned so that they fill the proper intent and do not become a regular discount price.
+In today's tourism market we are seeing a number of flash sales that offer special prices that must be booked instantly or for short periods of time such as 2 hours, 6 hours, and 12 hours.
+The Internet and e-mail marketing are ideally suited to flash sales.